rafed/ramium/README.md

 - Add chord to lyrics (CSS style for [ChordSheetJs](https://github.com/martijnversluis/ChordSheetJS))

 #### Future plans

-- Google adsense
+- Google Adsense
 - Suggestions for reading more articles at the end of an article
-- Support for facebook comments
+- Support for Facebook comments

 ## Installation & Update